RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * green = the number of optimal results
 * light green = the number of valid but suboptimal results
 * yellow = the number of results unnecessarily involving higher level functions or complex numbers
-* orange = the number of integrable problems that could not be integrated
+* orange = the number of integrable problems that were not integrated
 * magenta = the number of problems that timed out after 120 seconds
 * red = the number of results that were *not* valid antiderivatives

-<a href="testResults/Rubi4.16.1TestResults/0 Independent test suites.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/0 Independent test suites.pdf">Rubi 4.16.0 results</a> &emsp; on independent integration problems<br>
+<a href="testResults/Rubi4.16.1TestResults/0 Independent test suites.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/0 Independent test suites.pdf">Rubi 4.16.0 results</a> &emsp; on independent test-suites<br>
 <a href="testResults/Rubi4.16.1TestResults/1 Algebraic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/1 Algebraic functions.pdf">Rubi 4.16.0 results</a> &emsp; on algebraic function integration problems<br>
 <a href="testResults/Rubi4.16.1TestResults/2 Exponentials.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/2 Exponentials.pdf">Rubi 4.16.0 results</a> &emsp; on exponential function integration problems<br>
 <a href="testResults/Rubi4.16.1TestResults/3 Logarithms.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/3 Logarithms.pdf">Rubi 4.16.0 results</a> &emsp; on logarithm function integration problems<br>